 After the interviews are completed, the interviewers meet and pool their information about your qualifications for the job.
 A variation on this approach involves a series of interviews in which unsuitable candidates are screened out at each succeeding level.

-- Situational Interview.
 Situations are set up which simulate common problems you may encounter on the job.
-Your responses to these situations are measured against pre-determined standards.
+Your responses to these situations are measured against predetermined standards.
 This approach is often used as one part of a traditional interview rather than as an entire interview format.

-The interview strategies discussed below can he used effectively in any type of interview you may encounter.
+The interview strategies discussed below can be used effectively in any type of interview you may encounter.

 Before the Interview